 Probate Lawyer Folsom CA

-An experienced probate lawyer Folsom CA residents call understands that in legal issues regarding probate matters, clients are usually grieving from the loss of a loved one.
-Each and every Folsom probate lawyer from the Yee Law Group is sensitive to a client’s emotional loss during this time.
+An experienced probate lawyer Folsom, CA residents call understands that in legal issues regarding probate matters, clients are usually grieving from the loss of a loved one.
+Each and every Folsom probate lawyer from Yee Law Group, P.C. is sensitive to a client’s emotional loss during this time.
 We are also aware that there may be acrimonious feelings between heirs of the deceased’s estate which can compound the difficulty involved in the probate process.

 When a person draws up a will, they are required to appoint someone as executor of their estate.
 The executor is responsible for overseeing the estate and disposition of any property and possessions after the person dies.
 This includes ensuring heirs receive the assets or property that is left to them, paying off the debts and taxes of the estate, and carrying out any other wishes of the deceased person.
 This process is referred to as probate and must be done under the auspices of the court.

 A probate lawyer, sometimes referred to as an estate lawyer, assists the person who has been named as the executor of an estate through the probate process.
 The first thing a probate lawyer Folsom, CA clients recommend will do is file a petition for probate in the county in which the deceased person lived.
 There may be other documentation filed as well.
 Shortly after this filing, the court will approve the executor appointment as long as there are no objections from any other qualified parties.

 Some of the legal issues that a probate lawyer can help an executor address include:

 - Identifying and securing all of the assets and property of the deceased

 - Appraisals of all of the estate’s property

 - Collection of life insurance policies

 - Filing all required documentation with the courts